 Following the U.S. annexation of Texas in 1845, Mexico responded by cutting off ties with the U.S. in March that year.
 What the annexation meant was that the U.S. was now neck deep in Texas’s border dispute with Mexico.

 President James K. Polk dispatched U.S. diplomat John Slidell to Mexico to resolve the border dispute.
 Slidell was also tasked to make an offer for the purchase of New Mexico and California for about $30 million.
-President of Mexico José Joaquín Herrara was livid by the actions of the U.S. and therefore he refused to welcome Slidell.
+Then-President of Mexico José Joaquín Herrara was livid by the actions of the U.S., and he refused to welcome Slidell.

 Seeing the presence of American troops on their soil as blatantly aggressive, Mexican troops attacked U.S. troops at the Rio Grande on April 25, 1846.
 The attack left about a dozen U.S. troops dead, while 16 were injured.

 Less than three weeks after the attack, President Polk sent a message to Congress in May, 1846.
 The president’s message called on Congress to swiftly come to action, stating that Mexico had “shed American blood on American soil”.